OniDaito/HOLLy/README.markdown

 *net/renderer.py* contains the code for the differentiable renderer. *data/loader.py*, along with *data/buffer.py* and *data/batcher.py* create our simulated data for all the tests, including adding noise. *data/imageload.py* is similar, but for pre-rendered images.

-## tl;dr version

-Run the script *tldr.sh* from the top directory.
-You will need [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed and a computer running Linux, capable of trainin a large neural network with Pytorch.
-As a guide, a machine with several cores, >=16G memory and an nVida GPU such as a GTX 2080Ti will work reasonably well.

-The script creates a miniconda environment called "holly", downloads packages and starts running an experiment, followed by a generation of results and a *final.ply* file representing the learned model.
-Once this script has completed, take a look at the *Outputs* section of this readme to understand what the network has produced.

 ## Installation

-Taking it a little slower, there are various options for running our network using either miniconda or docker.

 ### Requirements

 Requirements include:

-* A Linux system setup to perform deeplearning, with appropriate drivers installed.
+* A Linux system setup to perform deeplearning, with appropriate nvidia drivers installed.
 * Python version 3
 * CUDA setup and running
 * A GPU with at least 4G of memory (more if you are fitting more points).